-Kathy’s Senior Thesis sparked her desire to found Girls Pride, a non-profit organization based in Northern Kenya that raises awareness, provides support for, and educates and empowers women in the eradication of female genital mutilation.
+Kathy’s Capstone sparked her desire to found Girls Pride, a non-profit organization based in Northern Kenya that raises awareness, provides support for, and educates and empowers women in the eradication of female genital mutilation.
 What began as an essential question nurtured in the classrooms on this campus has turned into a cause with a profound mission and impact.

 Journalist, Boston Globe